DalilaIslas/Zero-noise-Extrapolation/README.md

 # Zero-noise-Extrapolation
-Implementation of the error mitigation technique Zero-noise extrapolation
+Implementation of the error mitigation technique Zero-noise extrapolation.